aws-samples/serverless-patterns/cdk-eventbridge-stepfunction-sqs/README.md

 ![View succeeded execution detail](docs/images/Stepfunction-success-details.png)

 Click the "Failed" status execution to see the state machine, and details.
-After the execution the failed event is send to Failed SQS queue.
+After the execution the failed event is send to failed AWS SQS queue.

 ![View failed execution detail](docs/images/Stepfunction-failure-detail.png)

 ### Check that the Failure SQS recieved the failed messages

-In the AWS Console, navigate to the SQS service.
-You should see your new failure sqs in the list.
+In the AWS Console, navigate to the AWS SQS service.
+You should see your new failure queue in the list.

 ![View SQS HomePage](docs/images/FailureSQS.png)